MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

   - The ability to [request catalog updates](operations-for-asset-intelligence.md#BKMK_RequestCatalogUpdate) for uncategorized software

-- The [Microsoft Volume License import and reconciliation](configuring-asset-intelligence.md#BKMK_ImportSoftwareLicenseInformation) including the associated SQL views and reports.
+- The [Microsoft Volume License import and reconciliation](configuring-asset-intelligence.md#BKMK_ImportSoftwareLicenseInformation) including the associated SQL views and reports

 ## Supported functionality